sneaky-potato/sneaky-potato.github.io/content/oss/lunatik-kernel-lua.md

 tags: ["life"]
 ---

-{{< lead >}}
-Controlling low level components with a high level language
+>Controlling low level components with a high level language
-{{< /lead >}}

 ## What?
-Lunatik is a framework for scripting the Linux kernel using Lua.
+Lunatik is a framework for scripting the **Linux kernel** using **Lua**.
 It allows developers to write kernel-resident logic in a high-level language, while still interacting directly with kernel facilities such as networking, devices, timing, and system state.

 At a high level, Lunatik consists of:
 - A modified Lua interpreter that runs inside the Linux kernel